 Conclusion

 We use TypeScript in all our projects because the vast majority of production errors stem from type mismatches.
-TypeScript prevents these errors from the start, improves developer experience, and increases code quality.
+A standout among the 2026 web development trends, TypeScript prevents these errors from the start, improves developer experience, and increases code quality.